Skip to main content

 2. What is a sole source procurement?

-A sole source procurement is a type of noncompetitive procurement that occurs when the goods or services are only available from one manufacturer, distributor, or supplier.
-Sole source describes a condition of the procurement environment.
+A sole source procurement is a type of noncompetitive procurement often confused with a lack of competition when an SFA receives an inadequate number of responses to the solicitation.
 Sole source procurements are more likely to occur when a CNP Operator is purchasing cutting-edge technology or highly technical scientific products.
 In a true sole source situation, conducting a traditional solicitation (small purchase, IFB, or RFP) is a meaningless act because the element of competition will not exist since the product or service is only available from a single source.

 The decision that a sole source situation exists must be made by the CNP Operator, not the supplier.
 While one supplier may offer goods and services that contain features not available from other suppliers, the CNP Operator must be able to document that those specific features are required, not just preferred.
 Since a sole source procurement takes place without the benefit of competition, a CNP Operator must maintain appropriate documentation that supports its decision.